LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 ### Where can I find all node and job listings?

-While [market.link](https://market.link) was formerly the go-to directory for public Chainlink node and job listings, this feature has since been deprecated, and it is unclear if it will resurface in the future.
-Besides this, we aren't currently aware of any centralized directory for Chainlink nodes / job offerings.
+While [market.link](https://market.link) was previously the go-to directory for public Chainlink node and job listings, this website has since been deprecated, and will eventually be migrated to Dune Analytics.
+In the meantime, we aren't currently aware of any centralized directory for Chainlink nodes / job offerings.

-That being said, many node operators (such as ourselves) choose to host their own websites and documentation pages that display their own Chainlink job offerings.
-A decent approach is to perform a Google search for 'Chainlink node operator' to see what job offerings you might find!
+That being said, many node operators choose to host their own websites and documentation regarding their Chainlink job offerings.
+If you're in need of a node operator, a decent approach might be to perform a Google search for 'Chainlink node operator' to see what job offerings you might find!

 To view a comprehensive list of Chainlink jobs offered by LinkWell Nodes, visit our [data feed documentation](/services/direct-request-jobs/Jobs-and-Pricing).